Backbase/golden-sample-services/README.md

 #### Resources
 - We will add more business concepts while keeping the project software stack updated to the most recent software versions.
 Besides, adding more use cases and problems, ours teams are facing in a day by day work.
+- The book [Hands-On Microservices With Spring Boot and Spring Cloud book by Packt Publishing](https://www.packtpub.com/web-development/hands-on-microservices-with-spring-boot-and-spring-cloud).
 - [CloudNative](https://www.cncf.io/) recommendations.
 - [Twelve-Factor application](https://12factor.net/).
 - [Spring Cloud framework](https://spring.io/projects/spring-cloud).